Hello and Salaams dear readers,

 The first thing is that I was so happy to leave the stall at that point because I desperately needed a break.
 I put up a sign saying we’ll be back and walked to the quiet place designated by one of the organisers.
 After having washed for prayer, I reflected on how refreshing it was to have to wash at this point in the day, my feet specifically felt like they needed a bit of love.
 I was so aware of the significance of the water waking me up spiritually and getting me ready for an exchange and remembrance of my Creator.
 Not only did I feel refreshed, I also felt grateful for the excuse to hide away in a quiet corner for a while.
 I needed the clarity of mind and thought that this break would give me.

 This encounter made me think that maybe people are starting to understand the significance of a spiritual time-out and even a quiet reflective experience in the middle of a busy day and how it might help reset one’s faculties and become a means to cope with the rest of the day or indeed when observed regularly, the rest of the week, month, year and ultimately lifetime.

 This brings me to another aspect of prayer.
 As you know, praying five times a day is incumbent on all Muslims and there have been times, whilst being a mum, that I have found this difficult.
 When the toddler is screaming yet again for something you don’t want to give him (the phone, a sweet, his dad..!) it’s really hard to drop everything and pray.
-But in hindsight, I’ve realised that this is what has kept me sane throughout all the ups and downs of parenting and even marriage!
+But in hindsight, I’ve realised that this is what has kept me sane throughout all the ups and downs of parenting and even marriage.
 It is a grounding mechanism that reminds you why we are here and helps you to put things in perspective.
 The actual physical act of one’s forehead touching the ground neutralises electrons in our bodies!
 SubhanAllah!

 I once read a mummy post by somebody who wasn’t Muslim who couldn’t put her child down, after having just come out of the shower herself, because her daughter was unwell.
 She stayed like that for a few hours, afraid to wake her daughter who was finally resting.
 I remember responding to the post saying that one must always remember to look after oneself first and that she had rights too (to be dressed and warm) that needed to be fulfilled.
 I think prayer taught me that.
 No matter how hard your day is, whether your child needs you more on a particular day or not, you need to take a break for yourself, go for a quick wash if needed, and stop everything to pray.
 If you’re about to miss a prayer time, dinner can wait, a child whose bottom needs cleaning can wait, even a person at the door can wait until you’ve finished that prescribed prayer.
 What a blessing to have a moment to yourself in the day.
 Five blessed guilt-free moments that connect you to your Creator.
 The real challenge is to be mindful at this time and really managing to concentrate amidst the chaos.

 I wonder if I’ve changed anybody’s view of prayer through a busy day.
 Do let me know your thoughts.